 A referral hospital for North Texas and the entire southwestern U.S, Zale Lipshy Pavilion provides coordinated, compassionate care to patients and families, administered by highly trained physicians utilizing state-of-the-art technology.

-UT Southwestern earned “Best Hospital in Dallas-Fort Worth” recognition for the third consecutive year from U.S. News & World Report for 2019-20.
+UT Southwestern is honored to have earned "Best Hospital in Dallas-Fort Worth" recognition for the fourth consecutive year from U.S. News & World Report for 2020-21.